Todd Stepanuik, President & CEO

 “I am very excited to work with such dedicated and passionate individuals in the MHA family.
 Together we will ensure quality care and a great experience for our patients.”

-Steph Ouellet is the Vice President of Strategic Partnerships at the Middlesex Hospital Alliance, and Site Director at Four Counties Health Services.
+Steph Ouellet is the Vice President of Strategic Partnerships at the Middlesex Hospital Alliance.
 He is an experienced leader with over 20 years of experience who has focused on enhancing customer/patient experiences, empowering staff to succeed, and leveraging technology to improve business processes.
 Through increasingly challenging leadership roles in financial services (London Life), healthcare (London Health Sciences Centre, Thames Valley Family Health Team), and information technology (Blackberry), he has built a reputation of delivering results and building trust.

 Steph holds a Bachelor of Commerce degree with Honours in Management Information Systems from the University of Ottawa, and a Masters of Business Administration from the Richard Ivey School of Business at the Western University.